 David is a corporate communications writer/consultant, a founder/lead moderator of LTH Forum, Dining and Drinking editor at Newcity and food columnist for Oak Park’s Wednesday Journal.
 He also does bimonthly food-focused segments for Rivet Radio.
 David’s food/travel writing has appeared on WBEZ and in TimeOut Chicago, Where Chicago, Chicago Reader, Chicago Sun-Times and Chicago Tribune.
 He hosts a local cable television series entitled “You Really Should Eat This.”

 Darren’s Chicago food roots run deep.
 His great-great-grandfather’s first occupation when he arrived in America was as a horseradish grater at the Maxwell Street Market.
 Darren’s interest in sharing his love of food and cooking began early.
 By age 10 he had hosted several underground breakfasts for his family, preparing delicacies such as cottage cheese pancakes, French toast, and a fusion of oatmeal, mustard, and peanut butter that was deemed to be ahead of its time.
 Later, he changed careers–he is now an economics professor–but still moonlights at home as an amateur pitmaster, bread baker and coffee roaster.
 Darren has been a member of LTH Forum since 2006 and has been a moderator since 2013.
 He credits LTH for helping him find countless hidden restaurant gems and make some great friends along the way.
-He lives in Andersonville with his wife, daughter, and his incomparable Airedale, Walter.
+He lives in Andersonville with his wife, children, and his incomparable Airedale, Walter.

 Catherine is a founder and moderator of LTH Forum.
 In addition to initiating LTH’s holiday party and annual picnic, she boasts a list of accomplishments any foodie would envy.
 She founded the Greater Midwest Foodways Alliance, acted as program chair of the Chicago Foodways Roundtable of Culinary Historians of Chicago, and has performed duties as president of both the Illinois Mycological Society and the Highland Park Historical Society.
 She is also proud to have been a Master Gardener, a Master Food Preserver and Vice Chair of the Advisory Council for the University of Illinois Extension at Grayslake, as well as a Vice President of the Lake County Extension Foundation.